Engineering Introduction

 nvmand Python withpyenv

-Learn the tools used to manage dependencies in JavaScript projects.
+Learn the tools used to manage dependencies in JavaScript and Python projects.

 - The basics of